 Taking over from Keegan in January 1997, Dalglish steadied the ship to help the club to finish second in the Premier League.

-Over the course of the summer, however, having lost Les Ferdinand, David Ginola and Peter Beardsley, Dalglish made a series of signings which took the club backwards.
+Over the course of the summer, however, having lost Les Ferdinand, David Ginola and Peter Beardsley, Dalglish made a series of signings that took the club backwards.

 Shay Given would prove to be an inspired signing, while Temuri Ketsbaia became a cult hero, but the likes of Jon Dahl Tomasson, John Barnes, Ian Rush, Stuart Pearce and Alessandro Pistone were rather less successful.